-As data continues to grow, the ability to co-optimize for access, security and economics becomes a hard requirement, not a nice-to-have.
-This is the role of lifecycle data management.
-MinIO offers a unique suite of features to protect data within and across clouds - both public and private.
-MinIO's enterprise data lifecycle management tools, including versioning, object locking and the various derivative components, satisfy many use cases.
+The requirement to co-optimize for access, security and economics is the modern role of lifecycle data management.
+MinIO offers a unique suite of features to protect data including versioning, object locking and the various derivative components.

 Data doesn't have to live forever: MinIO lifecycle management tools let you define how long data stays on disk before being removed.
 The length of time is user-defined as a specific date or a number of days after which MinIO begins removing objects.